ekscrypto/verbose-octo-meme/README.md

 Again no problem following any project guidelines or discuss with the team as needed!

 ## Asynchronous Loading / Parsing
-Again giving the consideration that you may want to parse against the entire English dictionary, this will not be instantaneous and therefore Thread were dispatched.
+Considering the ability to parse against the entire English dictionary, this will not be instantaneous and therefore Thread were dispatched for parsing.

 In a production environment the Thread may further be optimized to run with a different priority level.